 The Institute currently leases office space and office equipment under operating leases expiring at various dates through 2019.
 The headquarters office space lease contains escalation provisions requiring scheduled increases of 2.5% annually, plus operating expense escalations as estimated by property management.
 The lease includes provisions which allow the minimum rental payments to be adjusted annually for increases in operating expenses and real estate taxes attributed to the leased property.
 In accordance with authoritative guidance issued by the FASB, the Institute is recognizing the total cost of its office leases ratably over the respective lease periods.
-The difference between rent paid and rent expense is reflected as deferred rent and is being recorded on a straight-line basis over the terms of the leases.
+The difference between rent paid and rent expense is reflected as deferred rent and is being recorded on a straight-line basis over the terms of the office space lease.
 The deferred rent liability in the accompanying statements of financial position represents the difference between annual cash payments for rent and the annual recorded expense based on recording rent on a straight-line basis over the life of the lease.
-Total rent expense, net of sublease income, under operating leases was \$6,675,475 and \$6,443,628 for the years ended December 31, 2013 and 2012, respectively.
+Total rent expense, net of sublease income, under operating leases was \$6,995,248 and \$6,675,475 for the years ended December 31, 2014 and 2013, respectively.

-As of December 31, 2013, approximate future minimum rental payments due under the operating leases for the office facilities are as follows:
+As of December 31, 2014, approximate future minimum rental payments due under the operating leases for the office facilities are as follows:

 Year Ending December 31,

-2014 \$ 6, 469,000

-2015 680,000
+2015 \$ 6,885,000

-2016 847,000
+2016 7,057,000

-2017 7, 019,000
+2017 7,233,000

-2018 7, 194,000
+2018 7,414,000

-Thereafter 2, 418,000
+2019 2,492,000

-\$ 36, 627,000
+\$ 31,081,000

-The Institute subleases office space under the terms of sublease agreements.
+The Institute subleases office space under the terms of a sublease agreement.
 On January 1, 2011, the Institute entered into a sublease agreement for office space beginning April 1, 2011 and expiring on April 29, 2019.
-The following is a schedule of the approximate future minimum sublease payments scheduled under noncancelable sublease agreements that have initial or remaining terms in excess of one year as of December 31, 2013:
+The following is a schedule of the approximate future minimum sublease payments scheduled under a noncancelable sublease agreement that has a remaining term in excess of one year as of December 31, 2014:

-Year Ending December 31, 2014 2015 2016 2017 2018 Thereafter \$ 207,000 216,000 224,000 233,000 243,000 82,000
+Year Ending December 31,

+2015 2016 2017 2018 2019 \$ 216,000 224,000 233,000 243,000 82,000

+\$ 998,000